Scandia (plant): Description

 Scandia is a perennial subshrubs or liana (a woody climbing plant).
 It is Glabrous (lacking surface ornamentation such as hairs, scales or bristles; smooth).
-They form woody stems, epecially in the older parts of the plant.
+They form woody stems, especially in the older parts of the plant.
 The vegetative stems have elongated internodes which are decumbent (having branches growing horizontally along the ground but which are turned up at the ends) or it can grow through nearby shrubs.
 Scandia geniculata has weaker stems than Scandia rosifolia and may climb up to 2 m or more through other closeby vegetation.
 It has cauline (borne on an aerial stem) leaves, which are simple or once pinnately compound and they are subfleshy or subcoriaceous (slightly leathery).
 The leaflets are ovate to obovate (in shape) and serrate (toothed with asymmetrical teeth) or crenate (blunt or rounded teeth) on the edges.
 The stomata (pores in the leaf) are restricted to the under surface of the leaf.
 It has a sheath open at the top and produced into a pair of membranous lobes.
 The petioles (leaf stallks) have broad adaxial grooves.

 It is gynodioecious (in which female and hermaphroditic plants coexist within a population).

 The flowers are terminal (at the ends of stems), it has simple bracts, which are narrow-linear in shape and folicaeous (resembling a leaf or leaves).
 It bears large quantities of white flower heads that have a great resemblance to that of 'Queen Anne’s Lace' (or Ammi majus).
 The sepals are smaller than petals, and the petals of female flowers are smaller than those of the male and hermaphrodite plants.
 The female flowers have conspicuous petals and rudimentary staminodes (a sterile stamen).
 It has slender styles, and conical shaped stylopodium (elongate stigma that resembles a style; or a false style).

 After flowering, it produces a seed capsule/ fruit, which is ovate-elliptsoid in shape and slightly compressed dorsally or subterete (not precisely cylindrical).
 The mericarps (one segment of a fruit) has five acute ribs.
 The dorsal and lateral ribs are acute or narrowly winged and the marginal ribs are broadly winged.
 The carpophore (an elongation of the base of the gynoecium which looks distinct) is bifid (forked) almost to the base.
 The vittae (an oil tube) is large and has a resin canal (vallecular), commissural (has 2 faces).
 It has a rib oil ducts in each rib.
 The seeds are trasversely subterete to slightly compressed dorsally (in shape).
 They are sulcate under the vittae, with the face convex.